Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 <div align="right"><a href="#table-of-contents">🔝</a></div>

 ### Skeleton Plane <a name="skeleton-plane-heading"></a>
-It is a mobile-first website because people usually do baking with a recipe so a good mobile-first design helps users whose purpose is to see a recipe.
+It is a mobile-first website because people usually do baking with a recipe so a good mobile-first design helps users whose purpose is to see recipes.
 There are wireframes of mobile and desktop sizes for all the core pages of the website.

 *    [Wireframes: Home &#40;`index.html`&#41;](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/assets/readme/ux/home.png)